diogodanielsoaresferreira/diogodanielsoaresferreira.github.io/about/index.md

 Hi!
 I'm Diogo Ferreira and I love to use and learn about machine learning techniques, mainly Deep Learning.
 I have finished my Masters in Computer and Telematics Engineering, with a thesis about forecasting techniques in 5G networks and its implementation to improve the network behavior (with a 20/20 grade).

-I have done online courses to lear more about machine learning, such as the Machine Learning course by Andrew Ng in Coursera, and the Deep Learning Specialization, by Deep Learning.ai.
+I have done online courses to learn more about machine learning, such as the Machine Learning course by Andrew Ng in Coursera, and the Deep Learning Specialization, by Deep Learning.ai.

 Beyond the digital world, I am also passionate about music, having attended several music summer festivals in the past years.
 I also enjoy sports, having played football for 12 years.